 The distinction which should be borne in mind is that, with regard to interference estoppel, the losing party is only estopped to obtain claims which read directly on disclosures of subject matter clearly common to both the winning party's application and that of the losing party; but that, with regard to prior art (including prior invention), the losing party cannot obtain claims to subject matter which is either barred under 35 U.S.C.
 102(g), or rendered obvious under 35 U.S.C.
 103, by the invention defined in the interference counts.
-In re Risse et al., 154 USPQ 1; 54 CCPA 1495.
+In re Risse et al., 154 USPQ 1, 54 CCPA 1495.

-Where the winning party is an applicant, reference should be made only to the application of , the winning party in Interference , but the serial number or the filing date of the other case should not be included in the Office Action.
+Where the winning party is an applicant, reference should be made only to the application of , the winning party in Interference.

+ence , but the serial number or the filing date of the other case should not be included in the Office Action.
 However, a losing applicant may avoid a rejection based on unclaimed disclosure of a winning patentee.
 When notice is received of the filing of a suit under 35 U.S.C.
 146, further action is withheld on the application of the party filing the suit.
-No let-
+No letter to that effect need be sent.

-When the award of priority is based solely upon ancillary matters, as right to make, and is in favor of the junior party, the claims of the senior party, even though the award of priority was to the junior party, are not subject to rejection on the ground of estoppel, through failure to move under rule 231(a)(2) or on the disclosure of the junior party as prior art (rule 257).
+When the award of priority is based solely upon ancillary matters, as right to make, and is in favor of the junior party, the claims of the senior party, even though the award of priority was to the junior party, are not subject to rejection on the ground of estoppel, through failure to move under 37 CFR 1.231(a) (2) or on the disclosure of the junior party as prior art (37 CFR 1.257).

 If the losing party's case was under rejection at the time the interference was declared, such rejection is ordinarily repeated (either in full or by reference to the previous action) and, in addition, rejections as unpatentable over the issue, unpatentable over the winning party's disclosure, or any other suitable rejections are made.
-If it was under final rejection or ready for issue, his right to reopen the prosecution is restricted to subject matter related to the issue of the interference.
+If the losing party's application was under final rejection or ready for issue, his or her right to reopen the prosecution is restricted to subject matter related to the issue of the interference.

-Where the losing party failed to get a copy of his opponent's drawing or specification during the interference, he may order a copy thereof to enable him to respond to a rejection based on the successful party's disclosure.
+Where the losing party failed to get a copy of the opponent's drawing or specification during the interference, he may order a copy thereof to enable him to respond to a rejection based on the successful party's disclosure.
 Such order is referred to the Patent Interference Examiner who has authority to approve orders of this nature.